dekoza/django-httpbl/README.md

 * and host's classification bitset contains the bitset set in HTTPBL_CLASS (default 7).

-For example if you want to block only Harversters and Comment Spammers but let in all Suspicious hosts, you should set your HTTBL_CLASS to 6.
+For example if you want to block only Harversters and Comment Spammers but let in all Suspicious hosts, you should set your HTTPBL_CLASS to 6.

 TODO
 ----